vkuehn/mmMover2023_05/page/content/objectdetection.md

 ## aruco

-now started merging from old projects.
+stopped merging from old projects as in the past

-In particular first the aruco detection which has been used in many other projects.
+In particular first the aruco detection which has been used in many other projects owns it's own repo.
-Using it as blueprint for opbject detection not only arucos.
+Using it as blueprint for object detection not only arucos.
-Camera Calibrations is probably not needed anymore but taken over also.